keshavsoft/CrudGenV1/README.md

     cd CrudGenV1

    ```
-5. Create .env in the root location, and the below line to that file
+5. Create .env in the root location, and paste the below line to that file
    ```

     PORT=7019